lucasrumney94/lucasrumney94.github.io/_posts/hardware/2016-12-03-frigID Semester 1.markdown

 <img src="https://docs.google.com/drawings/d/e/2PACX-1vRU6mKfII42va7rMGRkuCbTzd8RwrtisGaqdrVbmo8i6ZWhJ-wmNviVkR3gBGBDUUGn5F3uuXgyEQr-/pub?w=3840&amp;h=2880">

-[Our drive][drive] contains all of the documentation and details of our project.
+[Our drive][drive] contains all of the public documentation of our project.
+Please feel free to contact me with questions or other details.